MicrosoftDocs/azure-devops-yaml-schema/task-reference/advanced-security-codeql-autobuild-v1.md

 This task is not required if you have your own custom build steps, or if you are not using `cpp`, `java`, `csharp`, or `swift`.
 You must have [GitHub Advanced Security for Azure DevOps](/azure/devops/repos/security/configure-github-advanced-security-features) enabled for the repository being scanned.

-### Troubleshooting

-The Autobuild task should appear after the initialize step for successful completion.
+The `AdvancedSecurity-Codeql-Autobuild@1` task must appear after the initialize step for successful completion.

 ```YAML
 # Initialize CodeQL database